mui/material-ui/docs/src/pages/guides/composition/composition.md

 ```

 ⚠️ However, this strategy suffers from a little limitation: properties collision.
-The component providing the `component` property (e.g. ListItem) might not forward all its properties to the root element (e.g. dense).
+The component providing the `component` prop (e.g. ListItem) might not forward all its properties to the root element (e.g. dense).

-### React Router Demo

-Here is a demo with [React Router DOM](https://github.com/ReactTraining/react-router):

-{{"demo": "pages/guides/composition/ComponentProperty.js"}}

 ### With TypeScript

-You can find the details in the [TypeScript guide](/guides/typescript/#usage-of-component-property).
+You can find the details in the [TypeScript guide](/guides/typescript/#usage-of-component-prop).

+## Routing libraries

+The integration with third-party routing libraries is achieved with the `component` prop.
+The behavior is identical to the description of the prop above.
+Here are a few demos with [react-router-dom](https://github.com/ReactTraining/react-router).

+### Button

+{{"demo": "pages/guides/composition/ButtonRouter.js"}}

+### Link

+{{"demo": "pages/guides/composition/LinkRouter.js"}}

+### List

+{{"demo": "pages/guides/composition/ListRouter.js"}}

 ## Caveat with refs